-Dr. Guarasci was Dean of the College and Professor of Political Science at Hobart College from 1992-1997.
-Previously he served as Dean and founding Director of the First Year Program at St. Lawrence University, a nationally celebrated model program of democratic living and learning required for all first year students that joined first year housing to a two semester schedule.
+Dr. Guarasci was Dean of the College and Professor of Political Science at Hobart College from 1992 to 1997.
+Previously he served as Dean and founding Director of the First-Year Program at St. Lawrence University, a nationally celebrated model program of democratic living and learning required for all first-year students that joined first-year housing with a two-semester schedule.

-Dr. Guarasci holds a Bachelor of Science from Fordham University.
-He received his M.A. in Economics and Ph.D. in Political Science from Indiana University.
+Dr. Guarasci holds a Bachelor of Science degree from Fordham University.
+He received his M.A. in Economics and his Ph.D. in Political Science from Indiana University.

 What does a college president really do all day?
 Richard Guarasci takes us through a day in the life.
 Also read the 10th Anniversary story from the Wagner Magazine.